Sponsor and status

 Length: 2 pages

-This resolution was introduced on February 2, 2017, in a previous session of Congress, but was not enacted.
+This resolution was introduced on February 2, 2017, in a previous session of Congress, but it did not receive a vote.

 Feb 2, 2017